 The process of determining the father of a child when the parents are not married is known as establishing paternity.
 If you are married to someone at the time of the birth of a child, the husband is presumed to be the father of the child.
 However, there are times when paternity may be questioned when entering into a divorce.
-When dealing with issues surrounding paternity, it is important to seek the legal counsel of an experienced family law attorney.
+When dealing with issues surrounding paternity, it is important to seek the legal counsel of an experienced paternity attorney.

 Paternity can be established without entering the court system through the filing of certain documents.
 However, before signing any legal documents, you should seek the advice of a family law firm.
 There are simple ways to genetically prove the paternity of a child, giving you peace of mind knowing you are the child’s father.